 How to make a design statement with metal mesh

-Metal mesh can be used for a variety of different applications and it is an extremely popular and versatile product.
-Common applications include balustrade in fill panels, façade systems, wall cladding, ceiling tiles and many more.
-However picking a pattern of metal mesh that looks attractive is easy, the crucial element is understanding is the mesh pattern is suitable for your application, this is because different patterns and specifications of metal mesh can only be used for certain applicaitons.
+Metal mesh can be used for a variety of different applications and is a popular and versatile product.
+Common applications include balustrade infill panels, façade systems, wall cladding, ceiling tiles and many more.
+Choosing a metal mesh pattern that looks attractive is easy, the crucial element is understanding if the mesh pattern is suitable for your application, this is because different patterns and specifications of metal mesh can only be used for certain applications.

 This is also known as Pre-Crimped Woven Wire Mesh, Welded Mesh and Woven Mesh.
 Rigid Metal Mesh is ideal for applications such as:

 - Safety and Security

 The reason why rigid mesh lends itself to these applications is due to its ease of use.
 Panels can be manufactured or fabricated into pre-designed shapes and sizes.
 Rigid mesh also lends itself to being coated far easier, this is because it is a rigid panel and does not move during coating processes such as powder coating and anodising.